johnperry/CTLCDeidentifier/README.md

 # CTLCDeidentifier
-CT Lung Cancer Early Lung Imaging Confederation Deidentifier program allows users to deidentify and submit CT studies and metadata to the
+The Deidentifier program allows users to deidentify and submit CT studies and metadata to the
 Early Lung Imaging Confederation dataset.
 It includes a DICOM anonymizer to remove PHI before submission.
 The anonymizer is pre-configured to meet the requirements for submission, but users